The End is the story that started it all.

 In the blog part of the site, texts are in reverse chronological order, and other texts are interspersed in between, so here is a list of what has already been published, in chronological order:

-The End Chapter one - Part two (click here if you've missed the beginning) The phone rang.
+click here if you've missed the beginning) The phone rang.
 Good.
 I needed that to bring me back to the café and out of my memories.
 Marie wanted to know at what time she should expect me to be home.
 I told her that right away was a great idea.
-The girl appeared at the intersection with Rue de Mézières.
+The young woman appeared at the corner of the Rue de Mézières.
 Same smile.
 Same purple hair.
 I pretended not to notice her.
-A bit pitiful, I know.
+A bit ridiculous, I know.
 Who was I trying to fool?
 Myself?
 Not her, that’s for sure.
 “Mr. Bond?...”
-“I… I’m afraid ...
+“I… ...

-The End Chapter 1 – Part 4 (click here to read from the beginning) Not my kind of place: too many vain people… Too much appearance and no substance...
-Too much money shown off.
-It was his kind of place even less.
-As he had decided to meet in Florida, why didn't he just go to Gainesville?
-I suspected that he wanted to make sure I'd be ready before he got here.
-Meeting me in Gainesville, he would run the risk of finding me still in my pajamas or hiding among the alligators.
+click here to read from the beginning) Not my kind of place: Too many vain people...
+Too much show and no substance...
+Too much money flaunted.
+It was even less his kind of place.
+Since he had decided to meet in Florida, why didn't he just go to Gainesville?
+I guessed he wanted to make sure I'd be ready before he got here.
+If he met me in Gainesville, he would run the risk of finding me still in my pajamas or hiding among the alligators.
 I sat at a table on the ...

 The current authors would like to thank everyone who took part in this little experiment a long time ago.
 So, wherever most of you are (I’m still in touch with only two of them) a big thank you to Shaniah, Drago, Fred, Natha, Eltaris, Hengsen, Kibrit, Chiméric, Helkus, Myka, hoping we haven’t forgotten too many people.